ChiaraFor96/hadoop-on-aws/README.md

 ```
 and other slaves that you have.

-From now assume that the upacked tar forlder name is HADOOP_FILES
+From now assume that the upacked tar folder name is HADOOP_FILES

 Restart host service: `service sshd restart`